Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 READ MORE: Best game apps that pay real money

-Zogo is an app that pays you for completing tasks to improve your financial literacy and learn how money really works in real life.
-You can earn “pineapples” that are redeemed for gift cards to places like Amazon or Walmart by completing brief quizzes.
-It’s available for iOs (iPhone) and Android.
-You won’t get rich doing this, but you can earn some quick grocery money and learn more about money management.
+Zogo is an app that pays you for completing tasks to improve your financial literacy and learn how money works in real life.
+You can earn “pineapples” redeemed for gift cards to places like Amazon or Walmart by completing brief quizzes.
+It’s available for iOS (iPhone) and Android.
+You won’t get rich doing this, but you can earn quick grocery money and learn more about money management.

 After that, compensation is usually around $50 to $75 per appointment.
-Donors can schedule up to eight monthly visits (and earn thousands of dollars.)
-Payments are loaded onto a reloadable debit card, so the money is available instantly.
+Donors can schedule up to eight monthly visits (and earn thousands of dollars per year.)
+Payments are loaded onto a reloadable debit card, making the money available instantly.
 The process can take one to two hours, and many donors say the pain is similar to a “mild bee sting.”

 READ MORE: How to donate plasma for money